Digital Flashlights: The Essential SOCMINT Toolkit

 A firm considers a multi-million-dollar investment in a startup.
 They hire a private investigator to vet the founder.

 Discovery.
-The investigator searches people-databases like Pipl and IRBSearch to collect baseline information, including known email addresses and past residences.
+The investigator searches people-databases like Pipl and IRBSearch (two essential private investigator online tools) to collect baseline information, including known email addresses and past residences.

 Enrichment.
 These data points are fed into SL Pro, which quickly uncovers the founder's social media presence, including a seemingly dormant blog and an active Reddit account under a pseudonym.